innot/argparseDecorator/docs/source/usage.rst

 Commands with Hyphens
 +++++++++++++++++++++

-To create a command containing a hypen `-`, e.g. ``get-info ...`` a double underscore is used in the command name, e.g.
+To create a command containing a hypen :code:`-`, e.g. :code:`get-info ...` a double underscore is used in the command name, e.g.

 .. code-block:: python